wp-plugins/nextgen-facebook/readme.txt

 = Q2.
 How do I install the Pro version? =

 Updating to the [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) is simple and easy -- click on the "Purchase the Pro Version" button on any NGFB Open Graph+ settings page.
 After your purchase, an email will be sent to you with an Authentication ID and installation instructions.
-Enter your Authentication ID on the Advanced settings page, and after saving the changes, an update for NGFB Open Graph+ will appear on the WordPress Updates page.
+Enter your Authentication ID on the plugin's Advanced settings page, and after saving the changes, an update for NGFB Open Graph+ will appear on the WordPress Updates page.
 Update the NGFB Open Graph+ plugin from within WordPress, as you would any other plugin, to download and activate the new Pro version.

 = Q3.
 Can I use the Pro version on multiple websites? =